vitar/clrf/src/en/theory/60-vision.md

 # Chapter 6.
 Vision

-A vision is a picture of the future that a person or couple strives for.
-It helps set the direction and build a strategy for change.
-It is important to distinguish fantasies from a vision: a vision must take into account real conditions and needs to be achievable and useful.
+A vision is a picture of the future that a person or couple wants to move toward.
+It sets direction and gives shape to change.
+Unlike fantasies, a real vision is built on actual conditions and needs, so it has weight and can guide action.
+A clear vision does more than set a direction; it creates a shared sense of belonging and lends the courage to act—turning hope into something you can move with.

 ## 1. Individual visions

-Each partner formulates their own picture of the future.
-It is important to write in the first person: “I want…”, “I see myself…”.
-An individual vision reflects personal needs, dreams, and goals.
-Even if they do not fully coincide, acknowledging these visions is important for understanding each other’s inner world.
+Each partner begins with their own picture of the future.
+Write it in the first person: *“I want…”*, *“I see myself…”*.
+These visions reflect personal needs, dreams, and goals.
+They won’t match completely—and that’s fine.
+Naming them makes the inner world visible and easier to respect, even when it differs.

-## 2. Partner’s vision as seen by the other
+## 2. Seeing your partner’s vision

-A helpful practice is to describe how you imagine your partner’s vision.
-For example: “I think it is important for you…”.
-This helps reveal misunderstandings and assess how well you know one another.
+One useful step is to write how you imagine your partner’s vision: *“I think it’s important for you…”*.
+This simple reflection often reveals gaps in understanding and shows how closely you know each other.
+Shared back with openness, it builds trust and creates gratitude for being noticed.

 ## 3. Joint vision

-After both partners share their visions, a joint picture of the future is created.
-It includes a common core (what matches) and room for differences (what remains personal).
-A joint vision should be both realistic and inspiring.
+Once both personal visions are shared, you can sketch a joint picture.
+It includes what overlaps (the common core) and what stays personal.
+A good joint vision is realistic enough to be reachable and inspiring enough to energize.
+Belonging grows when you can point to a shared purpose, and respect deepens when differences are left in view rather than hidden.

-## 4. Recognition of personal goals and fantasies
+## 4. Personal goals and fantasies

-Not all personal dreams and fantasies can be realized.
-However, recognizing them matters: they show values and desires.
-The fantasy “a house by the sea” may express the value of “calm and space”.
-Such values can be considered when creating a joint vision, even if the dream itself remains personal.
+Not every dream can be realized.
+Still, naming fantasies matters because they reveal values.
+The wish for *“a house by the sea”* might point to the value of calm and open space.
+That value can be honored in other forms—quiet weekends, time in nature—even if the house never comes.
+Curiosity here turns frustration into clearer understanding.

-## 5. Comparison and synthesis of visions
+## 5. Comparing and combining visions

-Comparing visions helps reveal:
+Laying visions side by side helps you see:

-- Overlaps (common core, basis for the future).
+- **Overlaps** — the common core that anchors the shared path.
-- Differences (where to seek compromise or preserve what is personal).
+- **Differences** — areas where you compromise or simply protect what’s personal.

-The synthesized vision of the couple includes the common core and a respectful acknowledgment of differences.
-This forms a sense of union without losing individuality.
+A combined vision holds both: the shared core and the respected differences.
+This balance builds a sense of unity without erasing individuality.
+The ability to carry both strengthens resilience and makes trust in the shared path more real.

 ## Conclusion

-A vision is a guideline, not a rigid plan.
-It sets direction and inspires, yet allows changes as conditions and needs evolve.
+A vision is a guide, not a blueprint.
+It gives direction and inspiration but stays flexible as conditions and needs shift.
+When practiced with honesty and a light touch, visioning is not only strategic but also connecting — it turns dreams into a map of shared hope.